About

 Harper’s authority has only grown with age: a half-century on, he stands as one of the most commanding horn men on the planet, a pillar of stirring post-bop jazz whose robust back catalog seems long overdue for rediscovery.

-For half a century he has been performing his original music with the renowned Billy Harper Quintet all over the globe, and recording over a dozen albums as a leader and prolific composer.
+For half a century Harper has been performing original music with his renowned BILLY HARPER QUINTET all over the globe, recording over a dozen albums as leader and prolific composer.

-Francesca Tanksley has been the pianist in this group for more than 40 years – a clear attestation of the wide ranging concensus that her extraordinary musicality cannot be matched nor replaced when it comes to Billy Harper’s opus.
+FRANCESCA TANKSLEY, an internationally-acclaimed pianist and composer has been in this group for more than 40 years – a clear attestation of the wide ranging concensus that her extraordinary musicality cannot be matched nor replaced when it comes to Billy Harper’s opus.

-Renowned master drummer Aaron Scott, a longtime member of McCoy Tyner’s band, has also performed with the group for decades.
+Renowned master drummer AARON SCOTT, a longtime member of McCoy Tyner’s band (14 years), has also performed with the group for more than two decades.
 A rare find among jazz drummers, Scott meets and surpasses the challenge of doing Harper’s music justice.

-Freddie Hendrix, one of the most in-demand jazz trumpeters of today, coveted for his uniquely soulful and exciting improvisations is also a longstanding member.
+FREDDIE HENDRIX, one of the most in-demand and diverse jazz trumpeters of today (boasting stints with Alicia Keys, Christian McBride, Stevie Wonder and Aretha Franklin) coveted for his uniquely soulful and exciting improvisations is also a longstanding member of 20+ years.

-Finally, a more recently but nevertheless perfectly matched addition to the group is the award-winning bassist Dezron Douglas, whose artistry on the acoustic bass brings Harper’s compositions to a whole new level.
+Finally, a more recently but nevertheless perfectly matched addition to the group is the award-winning bassist DEZRON DOUGLAS, whose artistry on the acoustic bass brings Harper’s compositions to a whole new level, taking the baton from legendary former BHQ bassist Clarence Seay who held the position for 30 years, but retired from music in 2014 due to health.